-• Working diagnoses may change and shall be continuously evaluated and updated consistent with new information.

-- A diagnosis is made based upon the International Classification of Diseases 10 (ICD-10) and/or Diagnostic Statistical Manual of the American Psychiatric Association (DSM-5) criteria.
+- Working diagnoses may change and shall be continuously evaluated and updated consistent with new information. - A diagnosis is made based upon the International Classification of Diseases 10 (ICD-10) and/or Diagnostic Statistical Manual of the American Psychiatric Association (DSM V) criteria.
 There shall be adequate justification for the diagnosis and the assessment shall clearly indicate the need for services. - Assessments shall consider how culture (values, traditions, family and religious practices, spiritual beliefs and beliefs about mental illness and addiction, etc.) impact recovery.
-Providers should be aware that individual differences in culture can be misinterpreted as problems.

-- Immediate safety needs of the member are assessed and addressed.
+Providers should be aware that individual differences in culture can be misinterpreted as problems. - Immediate safety needs of the client are assessed and addressed.
 This includes but is not limited to suicide risk assessment.
-SLCo DBHS mandates the use of the Columbia Suicide Severity Rating Scale (C-SSRS) or other suicide risk assessment with subsequent, same day, safety planning as needed. - Person Centered and strengths-based questions will lead both member and therapist in a solution-oriented direction.
-This establishes a bridge between assessment and development of a person-centered treatment/recovery plan. - Assessments are expected to be provided in a manner which does not attribute blame.

-Family/caregivers are a primary source of information about the child/youth, although the child/youth must be present.
-The child/youth is expected to participate in all aspects of the assessment and subsequent treatment recovery planning and implementation.
+Assessments should include the use of the Columbia Suicide Severity Rating Scale (C-SSRS) or other suicide risk assessment with subsequent, same day, safety planning as needed. - Provider should be aware that individual differences in culture can be misinterpreted as a problem.
+Person Centered and strengths-based questions will lead both client and therapist in a solution-oriented direction.
+This establishes a bridge between assessment and development of a person-centered treatment/recovery plan. - Assessments should be provided in a manner which does not attribute blame. - Family/caregivers are a primary source of information about the child/youth, although the child/youth must be present.
+The child/youth should participate in all

-- In addition to family/caregivers, other sources such as schoolteachers and physicians can provide essential/accurate information.
-Releases of Information are expected to be requested when other sources are identified, and efforts are expected to be made to contact these sources. - Per OSUMH mandate the OQ[®] Measures Questionnaires must be offered to members five years and older upon admission and included in treatment planning.
+- aspects of the assessment and subsequent treatment recovery planning and implementation. - o In addition to family/caregivers, other sources such as school schoolteachers - and physicians can provide essential/accurate information.
+Releases of Information should be requested when other sources are identified, and efforts should be made to contact these sources. - Per OSUMH mandate the OQ® Measures Questionnaires must be offered to members five years and older upon admission and included in treatment planning.
 Members receiving inpatient services only or treatment for substance use disorders only are not subject to this requirement. - The setting in which an evaluation takes place can be critical to the success of the interview.
-The setting is expected to accommodate the individual's cognitive, language and emotional status. - With children and youth, evaluation may incorporate specific techniques that may include interactive play, projective approaches, direct discussion, structured observations or other means of seeking information. - With all members, care should be taken to avoid questions that lead an individual to answer in a particular way. - If the member has dependent children, an appropriate referral for evaluation or services for the youth shall be made when appropriate.

-- Inquiring about substance use is an essential part of the initial assessment.
-Because substance use often coexists with other conditions, therapists shall continually assess for substance use and encourage appropriate treatment/recovery supports as needed.
-If there is evidence that the individual is dependent upon and/or under the influence of a chemical substance, an evaluation for the need for medical detoxification shall be made. - All substance assessments are to be completed using ASAM dimensions.
-All six dimensions must be reassessed as directed by the Utah OSUMH.
+The setting should accommodate the client's cognitive, language and emotional status. - With children and youth, evaluation may incorporate specific techniques that may include interactive play, projective approaches, direct discussion, structured observations or other means of seeking information. - With all clients, care should be taken to avoid questions that lead an individual to answer in a particular way. - If the client has dependent children, an appropriate referral for evaluation or services for the youth shall be made when appropriate. - Inquiring about substance use is an essential part of the initial assessment.
+Because substance use often coexists with other conditions, therapists shall continually assess for substance use disorder and encourage appropriate treatment/recovery supports as needed.
+If there is evidence that the individual is dependent upon and/or under the influence of a chemical substance, an evaluation for the need for medical detoxification shall be made. - All assessments for substance use disorder are to be completed using ASAM dimensions.
+All six dimensions must be reassessed as directed by the Utah Office of Substance Use and Mental Health (OSUMH).